 The scientists hope that further work will improve the system’s accuracy, and in ongoing work they are exploring a battery of deep learning techniques that can make further generalizations about the structure of materials recipes, with the goal of automatically devising recipes for materials not considered in the existing literature.

 Much of Olivetti’s prior research has concentrated on finding more cost-effective and environmentally responsible ways to produce useful materials, and she hopes that a database of materials recipes could abet that project.

 “This is landmark work,” says Ram Seshadri, the Fred and Linda R. Wudl Professor of Materials Science at the University of California at Santa Barbara.
 “The authors have taken on the difficult and ambitious challenge of capturing, through AI methods, strategies employed for the preparation of new materials.
 The work demonstrates the power of machine learning, but it would be accurate to say that the eventual judge of success or failure would require convincing practitioners that the utility of such methods can enable them to abandon their more instinctual approaches.”

-This research was supporting by the National Science Foundation, Office of Naval Research, the Department of Energy, and seed support through the MIT Energy Initiative.
-Kim was partially supported by Natural Sciences and Engineering Research Council of Canada.
+This research was supported by the National Science Foundation, Office of Naval Research, the Department of Energy, and seed support through the MIT Energy Initiative.
+Kim was partially supported by the Natural Sciences and Engineering Research Council of Canada.

 Reference: “Materials Synthesis Insights from Scientific Literature via Text Extraction and Machine Learning” by Edward Kim, Kevin Huang, Adam Saunders, Andrew McCallum, Gerbrand Ceder and Elsa Olivetti, 19 October 2017, Chemistry of Materials.

 Be the first to comment on "New Artificial Intelligence System To Aid In Materials Fabrication"